fellesverkstedet/fabricatable-machines/highway-mobile-large-format-cnc/README.md

 ### Making the Z axis

 ## The making of Highway MK II

 Highway MK II will become the truly fabricatable iteration of the CNC.
-For that purpose a trip to Oslo will be scheduled around easter 2020 (April 5 to April 12), when there is no ice on the roads.
+For that purpose a trip to Oslo will be scheduled around ~~easter 2020 (April 5 to April 12), when there is no ice on the roads~~.
+Coronavirus stepped in the way, so I am rescheduling the trip to the next Nordic Fab Lab meeting.

 ![sitges-oslo](./img/sitges-oslo.png)

+In the mean time I became quite confident that I can redraw the parametric axes in blender/sverchok.

 ## Files